Interview – Statkraft and the Future of Renewable Energy

 Benefits of using an untethered EV charging station at home

-Ultimately both charging units have the same purpose, but depending on how you use your charger, it’s placement, and your opinions on what will be important to consider in order to future-proof your EV charger will help determine which is best for you.
+Ultimately both charging units have the same purpose, but how you use your charger, its placement, and your opinions on what will be important to future-proof your EV charger will help determine which is best for you.

 Workplace EV charging can be implemented in a variety of ways to suit the business or employees who may wish to use the workplace charging points.